 Real people, relevant and engaging conversations.
 Becoming comfortable with being uncomfortable.

-The purpose of the Laugh, Cry, Cringe: Storytelling Series is to create safer, braver spaces to engage in conversations that explore current events and personal stories of lived experience, while unmasking misconceptions about various groups/communities/people.
+The purpose of Anti-O Convos (short for, Anti-Oppression Conversations) is to create braver spaces to engage in conversations that explore current events and popular trends in social media, while unmasking misconceptions about various groups/communities/people.

-Presented by the UTM Equity, Diversity, and Inclusion Office and U of T Hart House
+Presented in Partnership with the UTM Equity Diversity and Inclusion Office and Hart House.